Two drone strikes kill seven in southern Yemen-local official

 President Obama has come under criticism in the United States for his government’s use of drone strikes which have led to civilian casualties.

-He said in a speech on May 23 that the Defense Department would now take the lead in launching lethal drone strikes from the Central Intelligence Agency, meaning there would be more Congressional oversight of the program.

-Reporting by Mohammed Mukhashaf; Writing by Angus McDowall; Editing by Sonya Hepinstall
+He said in a speech on May 23 that the Defense Department would now take the lead in launching lethal drone strikes from the Central Intelligence Agency, meaning there would be more Congressional oversight of the programme.
+(Reporting by Mohammed Mukhashaf; Writing by Angus McDowall; Editing by Sonya Hepinstall)